sanketshreeemal/react-tenant/paths/database-structure-instructions.md

 - Form validation ensures data integrity before submission to Firebase.
 - Added to the Navigation component with proper icon and routing.

+**Tweaks to be made later:**
+- I dont like the time under the lease end date.
+Can we remove it?
+- Can we add a feature where a user can download an excel file with the pre-populated template for all tenants and leases

 ---

 ## Phase 4.5: Tenant Edit/Delete & Lease Toggle Functionality